Renn Hampden: Regius Professor

 In 1836 the Regius Professor of Divinity died suddenly and the Whig Prime Minister, Lord Melbourne, offered the post to Hampden.
 (The only other clergyman from Oxford who in Whig eyes deserved preferment was Thomas Arnold of Rugby School but he was already regarded as a heretic in conservative church circles).
 The news leaked out before the appointment was confirmed and opposition was quickly organised in the hope of preventing it.
 It came from three different groups.

 A few high churchmen and evangelicals genuinely believed him to hold heretical views and therefore to be unfit to train future clergymen; a large number of Oxford graduates resented the favour shown to the author of Observations on Religious Dissent; and a large number of Tory supporters throughout the country seized the chance of harrying a Whig government.
 Despite all the objections, Melbourne pushed the nomination through and Hampden became the Regius Professor of Divinity.
 Melbourne told the House of Lords when the appointment was debated, with brutal frankness that few if any of them had the expert knowledge to have an informed opinion on the matter.

 Bishop of Hereford

-Hampden's nomination by Lord John Russell to the vacant see of Hereford in December 1847 was again the signal for organised opposition; and his consecration in March 1848 took place in spite of a remonstrance by many of the bishops, and the resistance of John Merewether, the Dean of Hereford, who voted against the election.
+Hampden's nomination by Lord John Russell to the vacant see of Hereford in December 1847 provoked opposition; and his consecration, in March 1848, occurred despite remonstrance by many of bishops, and John Merewether, the Dean of Hereford, voted against the election.
+As bishop of Hereford, Hampden maintained his characteristic studious asceticism, but his diocese prospered.